 It all starts with your mattress.
 Generally speaking, a firmer mattress will be better for your back because it "supports the body and helps maintain a straight spine," says Brannigan.
 "A softer mattress will allow the spine to curve and is more likely to create imbalances and discomfort in the body."
 If you're not in the market for a new one, consider slipping a piece of plywood beneath whatever you're currently working with for an instant firm-up.

-As far as positioning goes, back sleeping reigns supreme; it's best sleep position for back pain.
+As far as positioning goes, back sleeping reigns supreme; it's best sleeping position for back pain.
 "Ideally, you are lying face up with a small pillow or bolster underneath your knees, keeping them slightly bent," says Brannigan.
 If you're a side sleeper, keep your knees bent with a pillow between your legs to help round out your back and keep your legs and hips spaced evenly, and make sure you've got a good pillow under your head because you run the risk of increasing tension in your neck and shoulders if your head is pulled too far in one direction.
 And just as you can use your horizontal time to help with your spinal compression situation, sleeping improperly can also make things worse.
 Brannigan advises avoiding stomach sleeping at all costs, because it "compresses the back more than any other position."

 We all know that sleep is the single most important component for recovery (sorry, stretching and foam rolling), and finding the best sleep position for back pain will have you waking up ready to tackle the day with a lengthened, happy spine.